NiclasScheiber/ServiceOptionRequest-in-ONE-Record/1R_GoodPractice_ServiceOptionRequest.md

 ### Creators
 This document is the outcome of a ONE Record pilot project with the "Digitales Testfeld Air Cargo" by the German air cargo community.
 Parties/Persons involved were:

-Institute for Aviation & Tourism of Frankfurt University of Applied Sciences, Niclas Scheiber
+Frankfurt University of Applied Sciences/IAT, Niclas Scheiber

 Fraunhofer IML, Oliver Ditz